 If you suffered a personal injury, the defendant is responsible for paying for your medical care, past and future lost earnings and compensation for pain and suffering.
 Also, your spouse might be entitled to loss of consortium.

-If a loved one died, the recovery usually starts with the amount of economic support and services that you lost.
-In many jurisdictions, additional amounts, such as the loss of companionship, loss of prospective inheritance, pain and suffering, grief, mental anguish and emotional distress damages may be available.
+If a loved one died, the recovery usually starts with the amount of economic support and services you lost.
+In many jurisdictions, additional amounts, such as the loss of companionship and prospective inheritance, pain and suffering, grief, mental anguish, and emotional distress damages, may be available.

 Choose an aviation accident lawyer in Florida who specializes in personal injury and wrongful death claims, not a general practice attorney.
 Why?
 Personal injury law is intricate.
-A lawyer who specializes in it has the skill, experience, and reputation that can maximize your recovery.
+An experienced lawyer has the skill and reputation for maximizing your recovery.
 At The Law Offices of Sean M. Cleary, we understand what you are going through, and we know how to help.
-The time to file your claim is limited, so call today 305.416.9805 for the Miami aviation accident attorney at The Law Offices of Sean M. Cleary to schedule a free case evaluation.
+The time to file your claim is limited, so call today for the Miami aviation accident attorney at The Law Offices of Sean M. Cleary to schedule a free case evaluation.